 The State of Alaska imposes a production tax, under AS 43.55, on oil and gas produced in the state.
-The current tax rate of 25% was set by House Bill 2001 (commonly known as Alaska’s Clear and Equitable Share or “ACES”).
+The current tax rate of 35% was set in 2013 by Senate Bill 21 (commonly known as the More Alaska Production Act or “MAPA”).
 The tax is based on the net value of oil and gas, which is the value at the point of production, less all qualified lease expenditures.
 Qualified lease expenditures include certain qualified capital and operating expenditures.

 Tax rates for oil and gas produced from the Cook Inlet are effectively capped at the rate that was imposed on oil and gas produced from each lease or property during the period April 1, 2005 through March 31, 2006.
 Cook Inlet Gas Prevailing Value is calculated quarterly by the Division and is currently posted on our website (1994 – present).